apache/dubbo-website/docs/en-us/dev/SPI.md

 }
 ```

-for the method bind(),Adaptive will firstly search `server` key，if no Key  were founded then will search `transport` key ，to determine the implementation that the proxy represent for.
+for the method bind(), Adaptive will firstly search `server` key, if no Key were founded then will search `transport` key, to determine the implementation that the proxy represent for.

 ### SPI Auto Activation

-As for Collections SPI, such as：`Filter`, `InvokerListener`, `ExportListener`, `TelnetHandler`, `StatusChecker`  etc，multi implementations can be loaded at one time.
-User can simplify configuration by using auto activation，Like：
+As for Collections SPI, such as: `Filter`, `InvokerListener`, `ExportListener`, `TelnetHandler`, `StatusChecker` etc, multi implementations can be loaded at one time.
+User can simplify configuration by using auto activation, Like:

 ```java
 import org.apache.dubbo.common.extension.Activate;